cybersecsi/docxtemplater-cli-image-module-free/README.md

-docxtemplater CLI (with Open Source Image Module)
+docxtemplater CLI (with Image Module Free)
 ==========================================
-This fork of docxtemplater CLI includes the support for [open-docxtemplater-image-module](https://github.com/MaxRcd/open-docxtemplater-image-module).
+This fork of docxtemplater CLI includes the support for [docxtemplater-image-module-free](https://github.com/evilc0des/docxtemplater-image-module-free).
+This module is different from the module [open-docxtemplater-image-module](https://github.com/MaxRcd/open-docxtemplater-image-module), which does not work now.

 Installation
 ------------
-The package below includes a copy of docxtemplater and open-docxtemplater-image-module.
+The package below includes a copy of docxtemplater and docxtemplater-image-module-free.
 ```
-npm install -g docxtemplater-cli-open-image-module
+npm install -g docxtemplater-cli-image-module-free
 ```

 Try it out